5.9. Hard decays¶

 Reference_System: [Lab, 0 1]

-In the Sherpa event output, polarized cross sections of vector bosons defined
+In the Sherpa event output, polarized cross sections of VBs defined

-in different frames are distinguished by adding the reference frame to the weight names,
+in different frames are distinguished by adding the corresponding reference frame keyword to

 refsystemn